History of conservatism in the United States: 1945–1951

 The modern conservative political movement, combining elements from both traditional conservatism and libertarianism, emerged following World War II, but had its immediate political roots in reaction to the New Deal.
-Those two branches of conservatism allied the post World War I anti-communism thought.
-They defended a system in which the state should have a limited role to play in individual affairs.
+Those two branches of conservatism allied post World War I anti-communism thought.
+They defended a system in which the government should have a limited role to play in individual affairs.
 Their conceptions of conservatism, though differing slightly from one another, shared an inclination towards the elevation of a universal moral code within society.
 In the early 1950s, Dr. Russell Kirk defined the boundaries and resting grounds of conservatism.
-In his book, "The Conservative Mind", Dr. Kirk wrote six "truisms" that became major concepts for conservatism philosophy.
-Another important name in the domain of U.S conservatism is James Burnham.
-Mr. Burnham, philosopher in training but remembered for his political life, unsettled some foundations of conservatism when he, fervent opponent of liberalism, took position in favor of the Conscription.
+In his book The Conservative Mind (1953), Dr. Kirk wrote ten "truisms" that became major concepts for conservatism philosophy.
+Another important name in the domain of U.S. conservatism is James Burnham.
+Mr. Burnham, a philosopher remembered for his political life, unsettled some foundations of conservatism when he, fervent opponent of liberalism, took position in favor of the Conscription.

-In another book called Rebels All, the authors sought to define the main goals of Post-War conservatism in the United States.
-They wrote: "isn't conservatism supposed to be about maintaining standards, upholding civility, and frowning on rebellion?"
-In addition, looking back at how it has evolved from after World War II to modern times, it seems undeniable that conservatism holds the capacity to defend diverging beliefs such as free-market libertarianism, religious traditionalism while valuing the aggressively suggested by the anti-communist mind.
+In another book called Rebels All, Kevin Mattson seeks to define the main goals of Post-War conservatism in the United States.
+He wrote: "isn't conservatism supposed to be about maintaining standards, upholding civility, and frowning on rebellion?"
+In addition, looking back at how it has evolved from post World War II to modern times, it seems undeniable that conservatism holds the capacity to defend diverging beliefs such as free-market libertarianism and religious traditionalism while valuing the aggressively anti-communist mind.
 Modern Conservatism, a highly complex concept, finds its roots in the works of post-World War II thinkers and philosophers whose differing opinions about how to promote similar goals reflect the subjectivity of this political inclination.

 In the 1946 United States elections, conservative Republicans took control of Congress and opened investigations into communist infiltration of the federal government under Roosevelt.
 Congressman Richard Nixon accused Alger Hiss, a senior State Department official, of being a Soviet spy.
 Based on the testimony of Whittaker Chambers, an ex-Communist who became a leading anti-Communist and hero to conservatives, Hiss was convicted of perjury.